-Aimed principally at teens and the under-25s, Voxi is a new mobile phone SIM-only service provider that claims to be first-ever network to enable young people “to use their phones the way they want to”.
+Aimed principally at young people but available to everyone, VOXI is a new mobile phone SIM-only service provider that claims to be first-ever network to enable young people “to use their phones the way they want to”.

 Its key selling point is that it allows said data-hungry youths to use messaging and social media apps without eating into their monthly allowances.
 The rest of their data is then theirs to fritter away on whatever else they want.